Silicon Wafer Substrate

 Q: How thick is a silicon wafer substrate?

-A: Generally, Si wafers have a thickness between 0.5mm and 400 microns (0.4mm).
-Thin wafers between 2 and 25 microns in thickness can be needed for some scientific purposes.
+A: Generally, Si wafers have a thickness between 0.4 mm (400 microns) and 0.5 mm.
+Thinner wafers between 2 and 25 microns in thickness can be required for some specialized scientific and MEMS applications.

 Q: What is the difference between a wafer and a substrate?

 A: A wafer is a thin, round slice of material, usually made of silicon, that serves as a platform for the fabrication of electronic devices.
-A substrate is a material that serves as a base for the deposition of another material, such as a thin film or a semiconductor material.
+A substrate is a material that serves as a base for the deposition of another material, such as a thin film or semiconductor device layers.
+In most semiconductor contexts, "silicon wafer" and "silicon substrate" are used interchangeably, with substrate emphasizing its role as the base material for further processing.

 Q: Why is silicon used as a substrate?